JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 ### Creating Docs for the Mechanism Project

-For more people to be able to use the fantastic mechanism project...
+For more people to be able to use **the fantastic mechanism project**...

+...how about making some Docs to it?

-...I had a look to these projects:
+I had a look to these Astro Docs projects:

 1. https://github.com/mickasmt/astro-nomy